FoodTechIndia

 Food waste

 India’s major challenge is to cope with the growing food consumption demand, increasing food insecurity at a fast pace.
 Especially considering the country has to secure the provision of food and nutrition to 1,3 billion people now, and 1,6 billion people by 2050.
-18% of the country’s fruits & vegetables, worth EUR 1,8 billion, goes to waste annually.
-One of the key components to address this challenge is reducing agricultural food wastage along the entire value chain: approximately 40% of the country’s fruits and vegetables, worth INR 133 billion (EUR 1,8 billion), goes to waste annually.
+One of the key components to address this challenge is reducing agricultural food wastage along the entire value chain: approximately 40% of the country’s fruits and vegetables, worth INR 133 billion (EUR 1,8 billion), go to waste annually.

 In India, fruit & vegetable wastage is mainly due to: